Anomalous electron states: SINGULAR SOLUTION

 Under the additional condition $R_c<R$ the gradient term in the left-hand side of Eq.~(\ref{133}) is small.
 But in right-hand sides of Eqs.~(\ref{133}) and (\ref{137}) the gradient terms dominate.
 This results in the mass correction

 where the electron density

-The contribution to $\nabla\beta$ from the $\delta m$ term in(\ref{135}) is principal at $R<(r_Nr^{2}_{c})^{1/3}$.
 From Eqs.~(\ref{151}) and (\ref{152}) we see how the singularity in the electron distribution is connected with the singularity of the electron mass in the formal absence of fluctuations.
-Therefore there is the singularity source ($\nabla\beta$ term in (\ref{138})) which is not local and behaves as inverse power law.
+At $R<r_N$ the potential (\ref{146}) is almost a constant and the contribution to $\nabla\beta$ comes from $\delta m$ term in Eq.~(\ref{135}).
+Therefore there is the singularity source ($\nabla\beta$ term) in (\ref{138}) which behaves as inverse power law.
 This natural singularity source substitutes the artificial $\delta(\vec R)$.

 At distances $R$ shorter than $R_c$ the correction $\delta m/m_0$ becomes large and the left-hand side of the equation (\ref{133}), based on the expansion around the equilibrium value $\mu c^2$ of $v$, is not correct.
 In this situation one should use the $v^3$ term in the left-hand side of Eq.~(\ref{127}).
 One obtains instead of (\ref{151}) $(\delta m/m_0)^3/R^{2}_{c}=G^2r_cn/2$.
 Since $G\sim R_c/r_c$ it follows that